Singer Howie Day arrested for domestic violence in Lower Manhattan

-LOWER MANHATTAN, Manhattan (WABC) -- Police have arrested singer Howie Day for domestic violence.
+LOWER MANHATTAN (WABC) -- Police have arrested singer Howie Day for domestic violence.

 A criminal complaint said she suffered injuries to her neck and hands.